Advanced Staking Concepts

 In Polkadot's NPoS nomination intents are placed in a semi-sorted list called bags-list.
 The Bags-List substrate pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
 The bags list has two primary components, bags and nodes (or nominators' accounts), with bags containing the nodes with bonded balance within a specific range.
 In the figure below the 1st empty bag will contain nominators whose bonded balance is in the range of 21 - 30 DOT, the 2nd bag 11 - 20 DOT, and the 3rd bag 0-10 DOT.
 The nomination intents are the nominators' accounts with bonded tokens (in the example shown below, there are eight nomination intents) that will be put inside each of those three bags depending on their stake.

 The bags list is semi-sorted, meaning that sorting is only partially done.
 When the nomination intents are submitted to the network, they are automatically put into each bag based on the number of bonded tokens, but within each bag, those nodes are arranged based on the time they are inserted and not based on their stake (see figure below).
-When the nomination intent of 19 DOT is submitted, it gets placed at the last spot in the 2nd bag (shown in the yellow circle).
-The same scenario applies for the node with 8 DOT (green circle) in the 3rd bag.
+When the nomination intent of 19 DOT is submitted, it gets placed at the last spot in the 2nd bag (shown in the green circle).
+The same scenario applies for the node with 8 DOT (yellow circle) in the 3rd bag.
 Placing the node above all nodes with a lesser stake requires an additional step (more on this later).

 The mentioned two nodes (19 DOT and 8 DOT) have the option to move up in their respective bags,